almata/design-resources/README.md

 * [SVG Repo](https://www.svgrepo.com) 🏷 Explore, search and find the best fitting icons or vector for your projects using wide variety vector library.
 * [Vecteezy](https://www.vecteezy.com) 🏷 Find & download free high quality vector graphics with worry-free licensing for personal and commercial use.
 * [web.dev](https://web.dev) 🏷 Get the web's modern capabilities on your own sites and apps with useful guidance and analysis from web.dev.
-* [Wireframe|cc](https://wireframe.cc) 🏷 Create and share wireframes faster.
+* [Wireframe.cc](https://wireframe.cc) 🏷 Create and share wireframes faster.
 A powerful, intuitive app for creating low-fidelity wireframes.
 * [Xtensio Persona Template](https://xtensio.com/user-persona) 🏷 This user Persona template allows you to come up with your ideal user “types” by using the intuitive editor to fill in the preset template.

+###  Tutorials

+* [GIMP Tutorial: Create an eSports Team Logo (2018)](https://www.youtube.com/watch?v=rvgvUqg-iGs) 🏷 In this tutorial, you'll learn how to create a professional looking team logo that can be used for eSports teams like Overwatch, Dota 2, Call of Duty, StarCraft, World of Warcraft, League of Legends, Major League Gaming, Smite, Heroes of the Storm, and more!
+* [Learn Light and Sound with Curtis Judd](https://www.youtube.com/user/curtisjudd/playlists) 🏷 Learn lighting and sound for video with a new video every week covering lighting, sound, and camera gear for producing better video and film.

 ### Inspirational sites